jenmcquade/lamp-dev/README.md

 # lamp-dev
-Docker Compose setup for initiating a LAMP environment with XDEBUG enabled
+Docker Compose setup for initiating a LAMP environment with XDEBUG enabled.
+Comes pre-configured for Zend and Propel for MVC development.

 ### To create a LAMP environment with XDebug enabled, follow these steps
 1. Clone this project into your working directory